AymoneKouame/data-science-utilities/README.md

 This repository hosts custom data science utilities functions and packages written by Aymone Kouame.
 Only released packages will be explained below.

 ## 1 - Package 'gc_temp_tables'
 A Python utility packages for creating and querying temporary tables within Google Cloud Environments (https://pypi.org/project/gc-temp-tables/).
-Functions:
+Functions and arguments:

 ### - `create_bq_session()`
 Allows you to create a session and interactively query temp tables within that session.

 ### - `get_external_table_config(filename_in_bucket)`
-Optional: if using an external table (or federated table) in the query, this function allows the user to easily obtain the configurations to be fed into the query job configurations.
-The external data must be located in a Google Cloud Bucket.
-Future releases will add options for Spanner external dataset and AWS Glue federated dataset.
+If using an external table (or federated table) in the query, this function allows the user to easily obtain the configurations to be fed into the query job configurations.
+Currently, the external data must be located in a Google Cloud Bucket.
+The supported files are CSV, PARQUET, JSON, ORC, and Avro.Future releases will add options for Google sheets, bigtables, Spanner external dataset and AWS Glue federated dataset.
+- **'filename_in_bucket'** (required): A string.
+The name of the file in the external storage, including extension.
-The user can choose the bucket and bucket_directory where the external file is located or use the defaults.
-The defaults are the Google Cloud Workspace bucket and the root directory of the bucket.
+- 'bucket': A string.
+The name of the bucket where the external file is located ('gs://bucketname').
+The default is the All of Us Google Workspace bucket.
+- 'bucket_directory': A string.
+The name of the directory within the bucket where the external file is located.
+The default is the root bucket directory.

 ### - `create_temp_table(query)`.
-Using this function, write a '''CREATE TEMP TABLE''' statement to create a temp table.
+Function to create a temp table.
 You can use a session_id and/or external table configuration as follows `create_temp_table(query, session_id,  ext_table_def_dic = {'table_name':ext-config})`
+- **'query'** (required): A string.
+A '''CREATE TEMP TABLE''' sql statement.
+- 'dataset': A string .
+If using a BigQuery table in the query, define the dataset project and name ('project_id.dataset_name').
+The default is the All of Us Google Workspace dataset project and name.
+- 'session_id': A string.
+If using a session, the unique id of the session obtained using `create_bq_session()`.
+- 'ext_table_def_dic': A dictionary {'external_table_name':ext_table_config}.
+If using an external table, the desired name of the external table to use in the query as well as the configuration obtained using `get_external_table_config()`

 ### - `query_temp_table(query)`
 Using this function, query the temporary table as you would any Google BigQuery dataset.
 You can use a session_id and/or external table configuration as follows `query_temp_table(query, session_id,  ext_table_def_dic = {'table_name':ext-config})`
+- **'query'** (required): A string.
+A SQL statement.
+- 'dataset': A string .
+If using a BigQuery table in the query, define the dataset project and name ('project_id.dataset_name').
+The default is the All of Us Google Workspace dataset project and name.
+- 'session_id': A string.
+If using a session, the unique id of the session obtained using `create_bq_session()`.
+- 'ext_table_def_dic': A dictionary {'external_table_name':ext_table_config}.
+If using an external table, the desired name of the external table to use in the query as well as the configuration obtained using `get_external_table_config()`
+-

-### - `delete_temp_table(temp_table)`.
+### - `drop_temp_table(temp_table)`.
 Delete temporary tables that are unsued (recommended).
 Google will auto delete them after 24 hours of being unused.
+- **'temp_table'** (required): A string.
+The name of the temporary table to delete.
+PLEASE USE with caution.
+- 'session_id': A string.
+If using a session, the unique id of the session obtained using `create_bq_session()`.
 ```
 # Example code